mtoensing/marctv-ajax-trash-comments/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.2 =

-* Initial release.
-This is a feature merge of the plugin "ReportComments" by lefalque and "Ajax Trash and Replace Comments" by myself.
+* This is a feature merge of the plugin "ReportComments" by lefalque and "Ajax Trash and Replace Comments" by myself.
 I added a german translation and fixed php notices.

+= 1.1.3 =

+Fixed empty moderation text on plugin activation.

+= 1.1.2 =

+Fixed renaming bug.
+Seems I am not allowed to rename the plugin file.
+I forgot to remove the old files.

+= 1.1.0 =

+* Fixed bug that did not show any comments for users who were not logged in.
+* New feature: replace comment text with your custom moderation text.
+* Link to new settings page in the frontend.
+* Renamed plugin.

+= 1.0.3 =

+* Added screenshot.

+= 1.0.2 =

+* Added ajax activity indicators.

+= 1.0.1 =

+* Fixed: Trash button was visible in the backend.

+== Screenshots ==

+1. The plugin in action.